dazehinn/Awesome-books-with-ES6/README.md

 In order to run this project you need:

-- git
+- git (for version control)
 - web browser
+Have text editor installed.
+(VSCode, sublime, atom)
+- (optional) Have CSS,HTML & JS Linters installed and configured.
+For further information, visit [this link](https://github.com/microverseinc/linters-config/blob/master/README.md) to get better understanding on each linters used on this project.

 ### Setup

-Clone this repository to your desired folder:
+* Clone this repository to your desired folder
+* open the index.html file using a web browser

 ### Usage

-To run the project, open the index.html file using a web browser
+This page registers books with author and title of the book.
+To register a book:
+1. Type the author's name.
+2. Type the book's title.
+3. Click on Add button below.
+4. The books will be added to the list and will be displayed.

+To remove a book from the list:
+1. Find the book in the list.
+2. Click on remove button

 ### Deployment